JuliaSeismo/SeisBase.jl/docs/src/Help/tutorial.rst

 ###########
 First Steps
 ###########
-SeisIO is designed around easy, fluid, and fast data access.
+SeisBase is designed around easy, fluid, and fast data access.
-At the most basic level, SeisIO uses an array-like structure called a **SeisChannel** for single-channel data, and a multichannel structure named **SeisData**.
+At the most basic level, SeisBase uses an array-like structure called a **SeisChannel** for single-channel data, and a multichannel structure named **SeisData**.